Cards on the Table: Plot

-Mrs Lorrimer tells Poirot that she has just been diagnosed with a terminal illness and that she wishes to confess to killing both her husband and Shaitana.
+Mrs Lorrimer tells Poirot that she has just been diagnosed with a terminal illness, and that she wishes to confess to killing both her husband and Shaitana.
 Poirot refuses to believe her psychologically capable of spontaneous murder, and thinks that she is protecting Anne.
 Mrs Lorrimer reluctantly discloses that she had actually seen Anne commit the crime, but feels sympathy for a young girl just starting out in life.
-The next day, each of the other suspects receives in the morning's post a confession and suicide note from Mrs Lorrimer.
-Battle informs Poirot by telephone that although several people had rushed to her house it was too late, and she had died of an overdose.
-Poirot is again suspicious, as he knows that Anne had visited the previous night.
+The next day, Despard, Roberts, and Anne all receive a suicide note and confession to the crime, supposedly written by Mrs Lorrimer.
+Battle informs Poirot by telephone that Dr Roberts rushed to the house only to find the woman had died of an overdose.

+Poirot is again suspicious, as he knows that Anne had visited Mrs Lorrimer the previous night.
 He discovers that, due to the established time of death, Mrs Lorrimer could not possibly have sent the letters.

-Realising that Rhoda's life is in danger (she being the only person who might give Anne away), Poirot, Battle, and Despard race to Rhoda's cottage, arriving to find the two girls in a boat out on the river.
+Realising that Rhoda's life is in danger, since she knows about the syrup of figs incident, Poirot, Battle, and Despard race to Rhoda's cottage, arriving to find the two girls in a boat out on the river.
 Anne attempts to push Rhoda overboard, but Anne herself falls in and drowns, while Rhoda is rescued by Despard.

 Poirot explains his findings.
-Although Despard had indeed shot and killed the botanist, that had been not murder but an accident.
-Anne poisoned her employer by switching two bottles to conceal her petty thieving.
+Despard had indeed shot and killed the botanist, but entirely by accident.
+Anne had poisoned her employer after switching the two bottles to conceal her petty thieving.
 Although Mrs Lorrimer thought she had seen Anne kill Shaitana, Anne had in fact just leaned forward to touch him and confirm he was already dead.

-Poirot explains that only one person was psychologically capable of carrying out a spur-of-the-moment stabbing, namely Dr Roberts.
-Believing that Shaitana meant to reveal him as the anthrax killer, Roberts quickly took his chance.
+Poirot notes that only one suspect was psychologically capable of carrying out such a risky, unplanned stabbing – namely Dr Roberts.
+Fearing Shaitana had proof of the anthrax murder, Roberts quickly took his chance.
 He covered his tracks by forging Mrs Lorrimer's letters and killing her with an injection when he visited her house.
 Although Roberts initially protests, he is forced to confess when Poirot reveals a surprise eye-witness to the killing, a window-cleaner.
 After Roberts is led away, Rhoda notes what amazing luck it was that the window cleaner had been there at the exact moment of the fatal injection.
 Poirot replies that it had not been luck at all, and introduces them to a hired actor whose presence had prompted Roberts' confession.